 Ahh that’s why it is an adventure – the mystery is yet to unfold!
 But I do know there is a river and lots of plants and animals around, and this is Wurrundjeri land.

-‘Rivertime’ and ‘Rockhopping’ are both inspired by nature, the first pairs Clancy and Uncle Egg in a canoe on the Glenelg River, and the second sets them off an a hike through the Grampians.
+‘Rivertime’ and ‘Rockhopping’ are both inspired by nature, the first pairs Clancy and Uncle Egg in a canoe on the Glenelg River, and the second sets them off on a hike through the Grampians.
 Has the natural world been a longstanding inspiration for your storytelling?

 If we take the time to stop and look and listen to what’s around us, there are so many inspirations.
 Most mornings I set off into the bush and marvel at this amazing planet.
-I call it ‘peek hour’!
+I call it ‘peak hour’!
 I am also very aware that anywhere I go in this country is Aboriginal land and its culture has so much we can admire and learn from.
 I often like to imagine how it was here before this country was invaded.

 What is it about the great outdoors that can so easily ignite creativity in children and adults alike?

 The more you look the more you discover.
 By drawing what I see I look even closer and discover and understand so much more.
 Exploring can ignite creativity and adventure, and also if you keep going back to the same places, you get to observe and understand the seasonal changes more as well as things changing over time.
-Spring is such an exciting time when you know a place, as you get to see the first wild flowers of the season.
+Spring is such an exciting time when you know a place, as you get to see the first wildflowers of the season.
 It’s like a treasure hunt to me.
 And watching something grow over time is so special too.

 Does your own creative process mirror what your workshops will be like for ‘The Grand Imaginarium’?
 Do you usually write and draw while you’re exploring an environment?

 If I have time I love to stop and get out my journal.
 It helps me notice more.
 I have used visual journals for most of my life, and generally combine words and images rather than separating them, so for me this is a natural process.
 I encourage kids to do the same, for example including sounds like the click of the chopsticks, the splish of the water, the songs of the birds, as well as labelling species.
-I think it enriches the story, and inspires our natural sense of curiosity.
+I think it enriches the story and inspires our natural sense of curiosity.
 When I do a drawing I call it taking a picture, but unlike taking a photo, this takes a period of time, and much can happen before our eyes within a timeframe, for example if I am drawing a plant in the bush, an echidna may wander by, and then become part of the drawing, as well as the words that might accompany that.

 From exploration and cultivating ideas, all the way to participants creating their very own book, what was it about ‘The Grand Imaginarium’ that made you want to take part?